abtieku/kickstarter-analysis/README.md

 [Outcomes Based on Goal](./resources/Outcomes_vs_Goals.png)

 ### Challenges and Difficulties Encountered
-I had challenges with getting the pictures to show.
-Then I got them to show, but they needed to be cropped.
+I had challenges with pictures: getting them to show, cropping them, and getting the links to work.
-I could not get a link to work at first.

 ## Results
 **What are two conclusions you can draw about the Outcomes based on Launch Date?**
 The months in which she should do fundraising should be May and October.
 She should avoid the Christmas holiday season.

 **What can you conclude about the Outcomes based on Goals?**
 Louise will be more successful if she asks for small amounts of money from lots of people.
+She should avoid asking for larger amounts of money.

 **What are some limitations of this dataset?**
 It does not tell the entire story.
 For example, it did not break down the givers: Were they individuals or organizations?
 If individuals, what were the demographics?
 If organizations, what type were they?
 Also, what type of fundraising campaigns were used: Were they via social media, print, TV, or something else?